How to Validate JSON Online Free - JSON Schema Validation Guide 2025

 Debugging Tips

-• Use line numbers to locate errors quickly
+• Use line numbers to locate errors quickly (left margin of editor)

-• Check bracket pairing by collapsing/expanding sections
+• Check bracket pairing by clicking on bracket to highlight its pair

-• Validate incrementally when building large JSON structures
+• Validate incrementally when building large JSON structures (validate every 20-30 lines)

-• Use auto-formatting to spot structural issues
+• Use auto-formatting (Ctrl+Shift+F) to spot structural issues—improperly formatted code often indicates syntax errors

 JSON5 vs Standard JSON